If the word ‘spiralize’ is new to you, then you are not alone because it was new to me too until quite recently.

 Up from a handheld, is a wind-up version with multiple blades.
 The advantage of having one of these is that it is super quick to get a lot done, and you can cut your veg in lots of different ways.
 For example, usually, there will be a spaghetti blade and a straight blade for thin cuts.

-Here is my spiralizer which you can buy here at Amazon.
+Here is my spiralizer.
 I love it because it has 5 different blades, and it goes in the dishwasher.
 And the big one, it makes spiralizing effortless.

 What veg are best for noodles?